splunk/addonfactory-workflow-addon-release/runbooks/update_appinspect_cli_action.md

 - create a PR in this repository with a new version of the action ([example PR](https://github.com/splunk/addonfactory-workflow-addon-release/pull/247))
     - make sure that PR is towards `main` branch
     - make sure that the pipeline is green
+    - determine which version of `appinspect-cli-action` needs to be released based on the PR
+      - if it is a bug fix or dependecnies update - "fix" in the title of the PR
+      - if it is a feature release - "feat" in the title of the PR
     - attach a link to a test run of reusable workflow
     - get review from the team
     - "Squash and merge" the PR